gablau/node-red-contrib-blynk-websockets/README.md

 Blynk app integration with Node Red using WebSockets protocol

 ## Websockets version
-This works for both local and cloud BLynk servers.
+This works for both local and cloud Blynk servers.
 For local, wss:// works if you ve got a certificate installed on Blynk server.
-For cloud Blynk server, only non ssl, ws:// works for the time being, as there is no SSL cert installed.
-You can use ws://blynk-cloud.com:8080/websockets as the server url.
+For cloud Blynk server, you can use ws://blynk-cloud.com:8080/websockets or wss://blynk-cloud.com:9443/websockets as the server url.

 [![NPM](https://nodei.co/npm/node-red-contrib-blynk-websockets.png?mini=true)](https://npmjs.org/package/node-red-contrib-blynk-websockets)
 [![npm version](https://badge.fury.io/js/node-red-contrib-blynk-websockets.svg)](https://badge.fury.io/js/node-red-contrib-blynk-websockets)